 August.
 A seemingly simple six-letter word that has a serious impact on the trucking industry, national supply chains and your shipping dollars.
 But what makes August so special?

-Here at ATS, we enjoy the challenge that August brings to the industry that we’ve called home for over 65 years.
-And, we’re here to tell you that when it comes to making the most of your budget this month, you don’t have to worry.
+Here at ATS, we enjoy the challenge August brings to the industry we’ve called home for over 67 years.
+And, we’re here to tell you that when it comes to making the most of your shipping budget this month, you don’t have to worry.

 As long as you take into account the trucking industry influencers outlined below, meeting your goals shouldn’t be difficult in the slightest.
-In this blog, we’ll answer all of your most burning August-related trucking questions including:
+In this article, we’ll answer all of your burning August-related trucking questions including:

 - What impacts dry van capacity in August?